polakowo/vectorbt/README.md

 This way, user can easily switch between native pandas functionality such as indexing, and highly-efficient vectorbt methods.
 Moreover, each vectorbt method is flexible and can work on both Series and DataFrames.

-In contrast to most other vectorized backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, an array for equity, etc.), vectorbt is optimized for working with 2-dimensional data: it treats each index of a DataFrame as time axis and each column as a distinct feature that should be backtested, and performs calculations on the entire matrix at once.
+In contrast to most other similar backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, etc.), vectorbt is optimized for working with 2-dimensional data: it treats index of a DataFrame as time axis and columns as distinct features that should be backtested, and performs calculations on the entire matrix at once.
 This way, user can construct huge matrices with millions of columns and calculate the performance for each one with a single matrix operation, without any Pythonic loops.

 ## Features

 - Extends pandas using a custom `vbt` accessor
 - For high performance, most operations are done strictly using NumPy and Numba
-- Provides a collection of utility functions for working with data
+- Utility functions for working with data
     - Implements NumPy-like broadcasting for pandas, among other features.
 - `vbt.timeseries` accessor for working with time series
     - Compiled versions of common pandas functions, such as rolling, groupby, and resample
+    - Drawdown analysis for historical periods
 - `vbt.signals` accessor for working with signals data
     - Entry, exit and random signal generation, ranking and distance functions
     - Generation of stop loss, trailing stop and take profit signals
 - `vbt.returns` accessor for computing common financial risk and performance metrics
 - `vbt.portfolio` accessor for modeling portfolio performance
     - Accepts signals, orders, or custom order function
-    - Provides a collection of metrics and tools for analyzing returns, orders, trades and positions
+    - Metrics and tools for analyzing returns, orders, trades and positions
-- Provides a range of technical indicators with full Numba support
+- Technical indicators with full Numba support
     - Moving average and STD, Bollinger Bands, RSI, Stochastic Oscillator, MACD, and more.
     - Each indicator offers methods for generating signals and plotting
     - Each indicator accepts arbitrary parameter combinations
-    - Indicator factory for construction of complex technical indicators in a simplified way
+    - Indicator factory for building complex technical indicators in a simple way
 - Interactive Plotly-based widgets to visualize backtest results
     - Indicator, Bar, Scatter, Histogram and Heatmap
     - Each provides a method for efficiently updating data